Liz Hurley among British Airways passengers hit by Christmas flight delays

 A British Airways flight from Antigua to Gatwick was scheduled to arrive at 9.10am on Tuesday, but is now not expected to touch down until 5.25am on Wednesday.

-Since Monday night at least 18 flights to and from Heathrow have been cancelled, affecting routes serving the US and Canada.
+Since Monday night at least 32 long haul flights to or from Heathrow have been cancelled, affecting routes serving the US, Canada and Japan.

 There are also long delays to a number of other flights serving Heathrow and Gatwick.

-They include arrivals from the Mexican resort of Cancun and the US city of Philadelphia, which are expected to land more than five hours behind schedule.
+They include an arrival from the US city of Chicago, which is expected to land at Heathrow 26 hours behind schedule.

 British Airways said in a statement: “Our teams have now resolved a temporary issue that affected some of our long-haul flight planning systems overnight, which resulted in delays to our schedule.